flectra-hq/flectra/doc/reference/testing.rst

 Qunit test suite
 ----------------

-The Odoo framework uses the QUnit_ library testing framework as a test runner.
+The Flectra framework uses the QUnit_ library testing framework as a test runner.
 QUnit defines the concepts of *tests* and *modules* (a set of related tests), and gives us a web based interface to execute the tests.